zachcheung/agevault/README.md

 - **Bash**

-To install completion globally (recommended):
+To install completion globally:

 ```sh
 agevault completion bash | sudo tee /usr/share/bash-completion/completions/agevault > /dev/null
 ```

-Or, to configure it in your `~/.bashrc` for per-user usage:
+Or, to configure it in your `~/.bashrc` for per-user usage (recommended):

 ```sh
 # ~/.bashrc